 Commons Day and FY Reading

 Each year the First-Year Reading committee selects a book of which the entire incoming freshmen class will read.
 Incoming students will receive the book during orientation and are expected to begin reading over the summer.
-Select themes of this book will be highlighted through their Freshman 101 Seminar and all students are required to participate in a Creative Expressions Assignment.
+Select themes of this book will be highlighted through their First-year student 101 Seminar and all students are required to participate in a Creative Expressions Assignment.

 This opportunity will engage incoming students in a common academic experience to analyze, reflect, and respond to a book.
 In addition, they will have the unique opportunity to meet with the author and hear their perspective regarding their book.

 More information about this year's reading is available in the First-Year Reading section.

-- All freshman students are required to attend the Fall Commons Day event in lieu of class during the week of the author's visit to campus.
+- All First-year students are required to attend the Fall Commons Day event in lieu of class during the week of the author's visit to campus.
 More details will be communication via email and through your 101 instructor.

 - All 101 instructors are requested to assist during the Fall Commons Day during various events that day.